LeakeyMaina/MKODI/README.md

     Tenant Records

 2. Rent collection management Module
-This module is used to automate rent invoices and overdue payment reminders.The system automatically issues rental invoices when due and sends receipts for payments received from tenants.It integrates with mobile payment providers and banks to enable the landlord to receive digital rental payments from their tenants.
+This module integrates with MPESA and enables the landlord to receive mpesa rental payments from their tenants.
+It maintains a tenant's rental payment records and automates overdue payment reminders as well as receipts for payments received.
-    Rental Invoices
-    Rental Payments
     Rental Payments Records

 3. Rental Income Tax management module
-This maintains a landlord's financial and accounting records for their properties and The rental income and expenses records enables  landlord to comply with the Kenya Revenue Authority monthly Income tax filing requirements
+This module maintains a landlord's financial and accounting records for their properties and  enables a landlord to comply with the Kenya Revenue Authority Monthly Rental Income Tax filing requirements <https://www.youtube.com/watch?v=y1hxJFS2Nk0&t=68s>
     Rental Tax Records
     Rental Tax calculator
     Rental Tax Transmitter